btschwertfeger/BiasAdjustCXX/README.md

 ## 5. Usage and Examples

-The script `example_all_methods.run.sh` serves as an example on how to adjust the example data using all implemented methods.
+The script `/examples/example_all_methods.run.sh` serves as an example on how to adjust the example data using all implemented methods.
-`Hands-On-BiasAdjustCXX.ipynb` shows how to clone, build, compile, and run the `BiasAdjustCXX` command-line tool.
+`/examples/Hands-On-BiasAdjustCXX.ipynb` shows how to clone, build, compile, and run the `BiasAdjustCXX` command-line tool.
 Also plots validating the results are presented here.

-All methods to bias-adjust climate data can be found in `src/CMethods.cxx`.
-These can be imported into a Jupyter Notebook (with C++ kernel) to test scripts and develop custom algorithms (see `examples.ipynb`).
+All methods to bias-adjust climate data can be found in `/src/CMethods.cxx`.
+These can be imported into a Jupyter Notebook (with C++ kernel) to test scripts and develop custom algorithms (see `/examples/examples.ipynb`).

 Examples: